karstengresch/jsonbdatereproducer/README.md

         at io.smallr
 ```

-8. Checkout the nolombok branch if you wish to confirm that the problem exists w/o Lombok dependency and annotations.

 ## Expected Behavior
 The POST method should be executed, a new record should have been inserted into the DB and the method should HTTP 200.